 The pork dumplings, the most popular of the two dumpling choices according to Barron (there’s also beef), are green, thanks to the spinach juice squeezed into the dough.
 Both varieties of dumplings are pan-fried until crisp and served with a spicy dipping sauce made with jalapeno, cilantro, soy sauce and sesame oil.

-Between the dumplings and the wontons, which are never frozen and cooked to order daily, there's no such thing as idle hands for the restaurant's chefs, even between the dinner and lunch rush.
+Between the dumplings and the wontons, which are never frozen and are cooked to order daily, there’s no such thing as idle hands for the restaurant’s chefs, even between the dinner and lunch rush.

 Bowl of goodness